-Fines can be levied for both not having a type IV throwable on board in addition to the device being stowed away when it should be visible to the officer.
+Fines can be levied for both not having a type IV throwable on board in addition to the throwable device being stowed away when it should be visible to the officer.

 How Do You Use A Type IV Throwable Device

+When it comes to what is throwable it is more than just knowing what it is but how to use one.
 Properly deploying a type IV throwable device and using the throwable if rescued is simple if you understand how to do so correctly.

 For the person who is throwing the device in a rescue situation, the goal is to aim the throwable to land within the victim’s reach.
 Take into account the strength and direction of the wind.
 Throwables can easily be pushed off course because they are light in weight.